Otabek1120/Tic-Tac-Toe-JavaFX/README.md

    - Description: Test your skills against the AI opponent, with adjustable difficulty levels to match your expertise.

 2. **Responsive User Interface:**
-   - Description: Enjoy a seamless gaming experience on various screen sizes and orientations, thanks to the responsive UI design.
+   - Description: Enjoy a seamless gaming experience thanks to the responsive UI design.

 3. **Win Detection:**
    - Description: The game detects winning combinations in real-time and announces the winner or declares a tie when necessary.

 4. **Views**
-   - Can be viewed as a text grid and button grid.
+   - Description: The game allows a view of grid and button grid.

 ## Demo